TestJavaDev/java-resources/docs/3_data_structures/4_Stack_Queues/Challenge_2.md

 ## Challenge 2: Implement Two Stacks using one Array

+Can you implement two stacks using a single array?
+A solution is placed in the "solution" section to help you, but we would suggest you try to solve it on your own first

 ## Problem Statement
 In this problem, using a single array to store elements, you have to implement the class TwoStacks<V>, having the following methods to generate two stacks.
 An illustration is also provided for your understanding.